 Averted in some instances in that Superman has ridiculous lung capacity (due to his amazing strength being able to compress air in his lungs like an oxygen bottle).
 So a lot of the time Superman is simply holding his breath... then again, some of the time he's not.

 And at one point he didn't even need to breath altogether: during Jeph Loeb's run on Superman during the time when Brainiac 13 upgraded Metropolis.
 Superman was suffering from Kryptonite Poisoning induced by a nanobot, and Steel, Superboy, and Supergirl were shrunk down to go into Superman and cure him.
 While there, Superboy and Steel got blown into Big Blue's stomach, which was "the intestinal equivalent of a nuclear reactor!
 This is the man's power source... his body's splitting atoms to convert them into pure energy"!
 The person talking was The Prankster in Steel's hijacked armor, so his scientific knowledge of the situation may not be accurate, and this was a few origin re-tellings ago....

-As of the New 52, Kryptonians do not have to breathe.
+As of the New 52, Kryptonians do not have to breathe, as long as their bodies have enough stored sunlight.
 Supergirl discovers this when she gets surprised and gasps while swimming.